soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

       False -> "False"
 ```

-Defining an instance means providing an implementation for the interface for a specific type.
+Defining an instance means providing an implementation for the interface of a specific type.
-When we call the function `show` on a data type, the compiler will search the instance of
+When we call the function `show` on a data type, the compiler will search the type instance,
-the type it inferred, and use the implementation provided in the instance declaration.
+and use the implementation provided in the instance declaration.

 ```hs
 ghci> show True